 Kyocera records the effect of unrecognized tax benefits based on the premise of being subject to income tax examination by tax authorities, when it is probable that tax benefits associated with tax positions will not be sustained.
-Actual results such as settlements with taxing authorities may differ from the recognition accounted.
+Benefits related to tax positions are measured at the amount that is expected to be probable of occurrence upon settlement with tax authorities.